John Brogden and Sons: Porthcawl

-Alexander Takes Charge
+Alexander takes charge

 When John Brogden senior died in December 1869, Alexander assumed his father's position as head of the firm and came to Tondu to take control.
 He chose to reside in the vacant house of the co-respondent in James's divorce, despite the latter's protestations and offer to vacate Tondu House.
 This decision made it difficult to maintain the cordial relationship necessary to manage the business.